VeeamHub/powershell/BR-Surebackup-Plink-Wrapper/README.md

 **Requires:** Tested against VBR 9.5 but might work with any version.
 Tested with plink 0.62 but might work with any version

+**Usage:** Schedule the script via the Application Group or via the "Surebackup" job > "Linked Job" section.
+This example tests if a file exists or not but you can of course alter the example.
+Will automatically send "yes" to stdin so that the "new ssl signature" (masked ip) is automatically accepted.
+This does not seems to cause issue on subsequent runs.
+The wrapper makes sure that a proper exit code is propagated to Surebackup

 **Parameters:**
 * -plink "C:\bin\plink.exe"